 You should skip this step if you prefer more green tomatoes for certain purposes, such as making jelly or frying them.

-There is another way of pruning tomato plant in this stage which is called root pruning.
+There is another way of pruning tomato plants in this stage which is called root pruning.

 You can start pruning roots after ripening a few tomato clusters.
 This will interrupt the regular plant growth and force the fruits to become mature earlier.

 The proper way of pruning roots doesn’t kill the plants but rather encourages the fruits to ripen faster.

 How does Pruning Affect Tomato Fruit Size?

 Properly pruned tomato plants can produce more sugar to make more fruits.

 If you wish to make big-size fruits, only concentrate on a single growing tip and remove all the suckers.
 This will produce huge sugars to developed bigger fruits under the single growing tip.